eevee/eev.ee/content/2015-11-28-zdoom-on-wii-u-gamepad-with-raspberry-pi.markdown

 title: ZDoom on a Wii U GamePad with a Raspberry Pi
 date: 2015-11-28 21:05
 category: blog
-tags: tech, linux, gadgets, gamedev, patreon
+tags: tech, linux, gadgets, gamedev, doom, patreon

 Well.
 That was the idea, anyway.  **SPOILERS**: It didn't work.